A Multi-Level Deep Framework for Deep Solvers of Partial Differential Equations: Numerical Experiments

 The challenge in the numerical solution lies in capturing the spike of $v(x,y,t)$ with breaking time $t = \frac{1}{2 \pi } \approx 0.16$.
 Therefore, in this example we apply the multi-level learning framework only to v, while u is handled by the default approach—its values are recomputed at every level of training.

 We sample 100000 points in $\Omega$ as the residual training set.
-And 100 points in each hyperplane on $\partial \Omega$ and 200000 points as the test set.
+And 100 points in each hyperplane on $\partial \Omega$.
 Additionally, we uniformly sample 20000 points on the boundary to softly enforce the periodic boundary condition in x, and another 10000 points to softly enforce the initial condition.
 At the same time, the boundary condition for $v(x,y,t)$ at y = 0 is imposed exactly (hard enforcement).
 In this experiment, during the first-level pre-training, we trained 20000 epochs using the SOAP method.
 In the second-level training, we trained 20000 epochs of the SOAP method and 30000 epochs of the SSB method.
 Finally, in the third-level training, we employed 50000 epochs of the SSB method.
-The distributions of residual sampling points as well as the behavior of the loss function across different training levels, are summarized in Fig \ref{fig:Prandtl2D_points}.
+The distributions of residual sampling points are summarized in Fig \ref{fig:inviscidPrandtl2D_points}.

-In Fig \ref{fig:Prandtl2D_Surface} , we compare the numerical results derived from GLP sampling with those from uniform random sampling after 7500 epochs of Adam training and 10000 epochs of LBFGS training.
-This comparison aims to demonstrate the efficiency of our method for the same number of training points.
-In Fig \ref{fig:Prandtl2D_line}, we present surface plots of the neural network predictions for $u(x,y,t)$ and $v(x,y,t)$ at t = 0.16 at different training levels.
-In Figure 12, we show two-dimensional graphs of the predictions of $u(x,y,t)$ and $v(x,y,t)$ at y = 1 for $t = 0, 0.08,0.16$, again at each level.
+In Fig \ref{fig:inviscidPrandtl2D_Surface} , we present surface plots of the neural network predictions for $u(x,y,t)$ and $v(x,y,t)$ at t = 0.16 at different training levels.
+In Figure \ref{fig:inviscidPrandtl2D_line}, we show two-dimensional graphs of the predictions of $u(x,y,t)$ and $v(x,y,t)$ at y = 1 for $t = 0, 0.08,0.16$, again at each level.
 By comparing Fig 3.1 in \cite{hong2003singularity}, it is immediately apparent that the results obtained with our method are are comparable to the high-precision numerical scheme employed in \cite{hong2003singularity}.
-A closer inspection of Fig \ref{fig:Prandtl2D_Surface} further reveals that our approach captures the spike of $v(x,y,t)$ even more accurately.
+A closer inspection of Fig \ref{fig:inviscidPrandtl2D_Surface} further reveals that our approach captures the spike of $v(x,y,t)$ even more accurately.